 Without efficient computer imaging software, imaging computers can be tedious.
 To choose the best imaging platform for your company, consider these factors.

 Do you support different computer hardware models and different user groups?

-Do you need to support remote endpoints?
+Do you support remote endpoints?

 Is the solution scalable?

-Does the software use standard file formats, like .WIM?
+Can you use standard file formats, like .WIM?

 Can you easily maintain and update your system images?